LucHeuff/sentence-similarity/README.md

 # Sentence Similarity

 This package contains an algorithm which calculates a metric of comparability between a pair of sentences.
-The package allows for many sentneces to be compared amongst each other quickly (depending on available hardware).
+The package allows for many sentences to be compared amongst each other quickly (depending on available hardware).

 # Installation